aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - 256 MiB per file; and
 - 2 GiB total per session.

-Select at least 14 files so the collection can contain seven purple frames and seven distinct normal references.
-Unmatched extra files are ignored only when the submitted collection still meets the strict evidence rules.
+Select at least 14 files.
+That count starts analysis because the tool cannot know the populations before inspecting the data; it does not guarantee a result.
+Calibration or threshold discovery still needs at least seven likely purple frames with distinct compatible normal evidence.
+Unmatched extra files are ignored only when the remaining collection meets the strict evidence rules.

 The page requires modern JavaScript features used for multi-file selection, streamed requests, cancellation, progress, polling, and result restoration.
 It